Apology (Plato): Impiety

 For his self-defence, Socrates first eliminates any claim that he is a wise man.
 He says that Chaerephon, reputed to be impetuous, went to the Oracle of Delphi and asked her, the prophetess, Pythia, to tell him of anyone wiser than Socrates.
 The Pythia answered to Chaerephon that there was no man wiser.
 On learning of that oracular pronouncement, Socrates says he was astounded, because, on the one hand, it is against the nature of the Oracle to lie, but, on the other hand, he knew he was not wise.
 Therefore, Socrates sought to find someone wiser than himself, so that he could take that person as evidence to the Oracle at Delphi.
 Hence why Socrates minutely queried everyone who appeared to be a wise person.
 In that vein, he tested the minds of politicians, poets, and scholars, for wisdom; although he occasionally found genius, Socrates says that he found no one who possessed wisdom; yet, each man was thought wise by the people, and each man thought himself wise; therefore, he thought he was the better man, because he was aware that he was not wise.

 Corruption of the Athenian youth

 Socrates explained that the young, rich men of the city of Athens have little to do with their time.
-They, therefore, follow him about the city, observing his questioning of intellectual arguments in dialogue with other intellectual men.
+They, therefore, follow him about the city, observing his questioning of the arguments made by other Athenians and their exposed ignorance of their own pretensions.
 In turn, young men imitate the method of Socrates.
 Socrates thought that the arguments of the men he examined were wanting, and when he said this, to not lose face, they would restate stock accusations against Socrates; that he is a morally abominable man who corrupts the youth of Athens with sophistry and atheism.
 In his defence, Socrates said: "For those who are examined, instead of being angry with themselves, are angry with me!".